You might be wondering when orthodontic treatment should start?

 Many problems with tooth alignment are the result of an imbalance in growth of the jaw bones.

 For example, an overbite or ‘buck teeth’ can be caused either by a prominent upper jaw or a small lower jaw.
-In these cases, Dr Barber may recommend a twin block appliance for you to wear before your braces go on.
+In these cases, Dr Jude may recommend a twin block appliance for you to wear before your braces go on.

 The twin block